Trastevere district, Rome

-Since the old times (back to the Emperor Augustus era), Trastevere has been home to people coming from all over: jewish traders, whose role has been relevant in the Middle Ages (they then moved , during the 15th century, to the other side of the river, in the jewish Ghetto), people coming from all over the Italian peninsula and foreigners from the other side of the Alps.
+Trastever has a rich history: Since the Emperor Augustus era, Trastevere has been home to people coming from all over: Jewish traders, whose role has been relevant in the Middle Ages (they then moved, during the 15th century, to the other side of the river, in the jewish Ghetto), people coming from all over the Italian peninsula and foreigners from the other side of the Alps.

 The Botanical Gardens if in need of a respite from the bustle of street life; the Villa Farnesina, one of the finest examples of Renaissance architecture and harmony in the midst of Trastevere’s medieval spontaneity.
 Also houses magnificent frescoes by Raffaello.
 A brief stroll to the Tiberina Island.